rust-unofficial/too-many-lists/src/sixth-layout.md

 This lets you traverse the list from either direction, or seek back and forth with a [cursor](https://doc.rust-lang.org/std/collections/struct.LinkedList.html#method.cursor_back_mut).

-In exchange for this flexibility, every node has to store twice as many pointers, and every operations has to fix up way more pointers.
+In exchange for this flexibility, every node has to store twice as many pointers, and every operation has to fix up way more pointers.
 It's a significant enough complication that it's a lot easier to make a mistake, so we're going to be doing a lot of testing.

 You might have also noticed that I intentionally haven't drawn the *ends* of the list.
-This is because this one of the places where there are genuinely defensible options for our implementation.
+This is because this is one of the places where there are genuinely defensible options for our implementation.
 We *definitely* need our implementation to have two pointers: one to the start of the list, and one to the end of the list.

 There are two notable ways to do this in my mind: "traditional" and "dummy node".